rot256/MIPS-Simulation/README.md

             |___/

  ```

-# The MIPS32-Simulator and its implications for cloud computing
+## The MIPS32-Simulator

-## What works (and what it means for your business)
+### What works

-All of the tests in the folder tests. are being simulated correctly.
-So all of the basic instructions should
+All of the tests in the folder "tests" are being simulated correctly.
-simulate correctly.
+So all of the basic instructions should simulate correctly (see "testsing" below).

-## What doesn't work (and how it helps your marketing)
+### What doesn't work

 Currently syscall will only cause the simulator to stop.
 And not perform an actual simulation of the syscall.

-## Design choices (a focus on web 2.0 platforms)
+### Design choices

 While we were debugging, we used a rather hackish way to quickly add lines we only wanted to run if debug was enabled.
 So that instead of having to write